RizkyEvory/ssh-shell-uploader/README.md

 # SSH Shell Uploader

-A powerful, automated SSH-based shell uploader designed for **security testing** (with explicit permission only).
-This script uploads a PHP uploader shell and an optional reverse shell to web directories, with advanced features like auto-discovery, persistence, and stealth. **Use responsibly—this tool is for authorized penetration testing only.**
+A powerful, automated SSH-based shell uploader for **authorized security testing only**.
+This script deploys a PHP uploader shell and an optional reverse shell to web directories, packed with advanced features like auto-discovery, persistence, and stealth. **Use with explicit permission—this tool is for ethical penetration testing only.**

-⚠️ **WARNING**: Unauthorized use is **illegal** and may violate laws like the CFAA or local cybercrime regulations.
-Always obtain explicit permission from system owners.
-Use VPN/Tor and disposable VMs for safety.
+⚠️ **WARNING**: Unauthorized use is **ILLEGAL** and may violate laws like the CFAA or local cybercrime regulations.
+Always obtain explicit written permission from system owners.
+Use VPN/Tor and disposable VMs for safety. **RizkyEvory is not responsible for misuse.**

 ## Features 🔥
 - **Simple CLI**: Run with `python ssh.py`—no complex arguments.
-- **Uploader Shell**: Uploads `uploader.php` for file uploads via HTTP (`http://<host>/uploader.php`).
+- **Uploader Shell**: Deploys `uploader.php` for file uploads via HTTP (`http://<host>/uploader.php`).
-- **Reverse Shell**: Uploads `rev.php` for interactive shell via `netcat` (connects back to your IP/port).
+- **Reverse Shell**: Uploads `rev.php` for interactive shell via `netcat` (connects to your IP/port).
-- **Auto-Exploit SSH Vuln**: Detects SSH version and potential CVEs (e.g., CVE-2018-15473).
+- **Auto-Exploit SSH Vuln**: Detects SSH version and potential CVEs (e.g., CVE-2018-15473 for user enumeration).
 - **Privilege Escalation Check**: Identifies kernel version and SUID binaries for root escalation potential.
 - **Stealth Cleanup**: Clears `/var/log/auth.log` and `~/.bash_history` to minimize traces.
 - **Auto-Discovery Path**: Finds web directories (`/var/www/html`, `/public_html`) via `find`.